Yagnamurthypooja/python-mini-projects/README.md

 The program provides feedback after each guess, showing correctly guessed characters and indicating incorrect guesses.
 The game ends when the player correctly guesses all the characters or runs out of turns.

+#project-3
+Screenshot Capture and Save Project
+Overview
+This Python project utilizes the pyscreenshot library to capture the screen, display the captured screenshot, and save it to a file.
+The program allows users to quickly capture their screen and store the screenshot for future reference.

+Features
+Capture Screen: Utilizes the pyscreenshot library to capture the entire screen.

+Display Screenshot: The captured screenshot is displayed using the default image viewer on the system.

+Save Screenshot: Saves the captured screenshot as a PNG file with the filename "pooja.png".